-If one fails with prevention, they shall seek marijuana addiction help from a medical doctor or a health facility.
+If one fails with prevention, they shall seek cannabis addiction help from a medical doctor or a health facility.

 There are a good number of facilities offering treatment for drug addiction.
 They offer a wide variety of programs suited to individual needs.
-An inpatient rehabilitation program allows for 24-hour monitoring and support to ensure that the individual gets all the assistance to enable them to take back their life and complete healing from addiction.
+An inpatient rehabilitation program allows for 24-hour monitoring and support to ensure that the individual gets all the assistance to take back their life and complete healing from withdrawal symptoms and addiction.